Your Little Forest quilt is about to grow with the latest Maple Tree quilt block!

 Their large leafy canopies turn from their fresh green to all the deep and vibrant red, orange, yellow and brown shades.
 It’s truly spectacular.
 If you have the chance to visit Quebec at the end of September/ early October, I highly recommend it!

 It wasn’t until I moved to the city that I realized just how lucky I had been to grow up in a small town.
-My love for trees, though, that’s stuck with me no matter where I live!
+My love for trees, though, stuck with me no matter where I live!

 QUILT TECHNIQUE FEATURED IN THE MAPLE TREE QUILT BLOCK

-You’ve been doing the rounds of all the different quilt techniques and I would be remiss if I didn’t introduce you to raw edge appliqué.
+You’ve been doing the rounds of all the different quilt techniques, and I would be remiss if I didn’t introduce you to raw-edge appliqué.
 This is the friendly and easy-going cousin to needle turn appliqué!

 The concept is the same in that with both approaches your patchwork sits on top of your pieced block.
 But unlike with needle turn appliqué where you have to tuck the seam allowance under, with raw edge appliqué, you guessed it, you leave it raw.

-There’s a couple of ways you can approach these raw edges.
+There are a couple of ways you can approach these raw edges.

 You can leave them as is and just stitch around the edge with a blanket stitch or straight stitch.